Malaysia's central bank warns of property glut

 The central bank suggested a single agency to be set up to handle "affordable housing".
 Such homes are usually priced at RM150,000 and below, and are built by several agencies under both the federal government and various Malaysian states.

-In a newspaper column published Friday, Datuk Seri Azman Ujang, chairman of national news agency Bernama, said Malaysia could learn from Singapore's example in its HDB (Housing Development Board), a single authority to efficiently handle public housing.
+In a newspaper column published yesterday, Datuk Seri Azman Ujang, chairman of national news agency Bernama, said Malaysia could learn from Singapore's example in its Housing Board, a single authority efficiently handling public housing.

-"As such, it is timely for all parties to act now to mitigate any potential risks to macroeconomic and financial stability," it added.
+"As such, it is timely for all parties to act now to mitigate any potential risks to macroeconomic and financial stability."